Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Player/Models.md

                         {"tag_name": "addons", "val": "ab_puppetmaster"},
                         {"tag_name": "addons", "val": "ab_tough"}
                     ],
+        "blurb": [
+            {
+                "tags": [{"tag_name": "desc_type", "val": "desc"}],
-        "blurb": "The Leader of a Heretic warband.
+                "content": "The Leader of a Heretic warband.
 These fallen priests perform all kinds of unholy magics, summoning petrifying demons and creatures using their Goetic spells.
-Often pledged to a demon lord in hell, such as Pazuzu or Guison, the Profane Gospels they recite terrify church forces, causing ears to bleed and eyeballs to burst in their sockets.", "equipment":  [{
+Often pledged to a demon lord in hell, such as Pazuzu or Guison, the Profane Gospels they recite terrify church forces, causing ears to bleed and eyeballs to burst in their sockets."
+            }
+        ],
+        "equipment":  [{
                             "tags": [{"tag_name": "desc_type", "val": "desc"}],
                             "content": "The Heretic Priest uses the Heretic Legion weapons and equipment list."